-Right after graduating at UIC, I was in a hurry to get a job and put aside plans of going abroad.
-I know experience is a great teacher so I decided to stay put and look for jobs within the city.
+Right after my graduation at UIC, I was in a hurry to get a job and put aside plans of going abroad.
+I know experience is a great teacher so I decided to stay put and look for jobs within Davao City.

 In my fourth year, I had an on the job training at Rhine Marketing, a local dealer of computers and accessories.
-Together with Raul R. and Rizza R., we fix broken motherboards, assemble computer sets and carry stocks from the warehouse to the showroom.
+Together with Raul Ramirez and Rizza Rizada, we fixed broken motherboards, assemble computer sets and carry stocks from the warehouse to the showroom.
 It was a good learning experience but tend to pull me away from what I wanted to do; I prefer to become a programmer than to be a technician.
-Needless to say, I didn’t consider applying for a position in the company.

-After the graduation ceremony was held at Davao Convention and Trade Center, classmates organized a celebratory party to be held in Kidapawan, where Bibiano T., Vincent G., and Elmer D. were willing hosts.
+After the graduation ceremony was held at Davao Convention and Trade Center, classmates organized a celebratory party to be held in Kidapawan, where hometown kids Bibiano Tee Jr, Vincent Guerra, and Elmer De Vera were willing hosts.
 There were drinks, music, and plenty of stories.
 It was a great night that got me intoxicated.
-The plan was to extend the celebration the following day, but I soon got a call from UIC Computer Center, UIC’s, well, computer center, where I also submitted my application during the last week of the school year.
-I took the bus the following morning back to Davao and hope to make the interview as soon as I arrive.
+The plan was to extend the celebration the following day, but I soon got a call from UIC Computer Center for a job interview.
+I submitted my job application as a programmer during the last week of the school year.
+So I took the bus the following morning back to Davao and hope to make the interview as soon as I arrive.

-The interviewer was Engr Randy G., an engineer who used to teach in our department but never became my instructor.
-With his straight talking demeanor, a candidate caught off-guard by his occasional philosophical questions would possibly be left speechless and give up.
-But if you keep your cool, he’ll lighten up and even start to display sense of humor.
-At my interview, I was tense, but held on to finish the interrogation.
-He was then joined by Noel L., the systems administrator and Jovy C., the senior programmer, whose personality when it comes to interviewing people is quite similar to Paula Abdul at American Idol.
+The interviewer was Engr Randy Gamboa, an engineer who used to teach at the Engineering department though he never taught me one subject.
+With his straight-talking demeanor, a candidate caught off-guard by his occasional philosophical questions would possibly be left speechless and give up.
+But if you keep your cool, he’ll lighten up and even start to display his brand of sense of humor.
+At my interview, I was tense but held on to finish the interrogation.
+He was then joined by Noel Laud, a systems administrator, and Jovy Cabrera, a senior programmer, whose approach to interviews is quite similar to Paula Abdul at American Idol.

-A couple of weeks later, I got the go signal I got admitted to my first ever full-time job.
-My previous credential was the half semester stint at Rhine, as I never had any part-time work, and failed at all attempts to get summer jobs.
-I soon found out I was admitted along with Michael C., my family relative and batch mate at UIC, Edison E., another batch mate, Brendon R., who graduated ahead of us, and a Cecilbeth ‘Pie’ I., a Computer Science graduate from Ateneo de Davao.
-With the addition of five of us, suddenly the UIC Computer Center’s population doubled.
+A couple of weeks later, I got the job offer and got ready for my first-ever full-time job.
+My previous credential was only the half-semester stint at Rhine.
+I never had any part-time work and previously failed at all attempts to get summer jobs.
+I soon found out I was admitted along with Michael Cagape, my family relative, and batchmate at UIC, Edison Escala, another familiar face from uni, Brendon Rojas, fellow UIC alumni, and a Cecilbeth ‘Pie’ I., a Computer Science graduate from Ateneo de Davao.
+With our addition, the UIC Computer Center’s staff population doubled.

-Other members of the team are Maricar R., a presentations guru proceeding with her Masters degree and Tammy R., demure yet reliable Über-Programmer who occupy the corner spot.
+Other members of the team are Maricar Ramos, a presentations guru proceeding with her Master’s degree and Tammy Rogers, demure yet reliable Über-Programmer who occupies the corner desk.

-I was then assigned to program the Teacher’s Behavioral Inventory, a landmark project I maintained up to the time I left UIC Computer Center.
-As the users of this program are staff of the Guidance Center, I occasionally spend time going to their offices to explain the progress of the program, fix their printer or engage in short chat.
-During the process, I got to meet new friends, same as from Cashier, Registrar, Grade School, Library and the RVM sisters.
+I was then assigned to program the Teacher’s Behavioral Inventory, a landmark project I maintained up to the time I left the Center.
+As the users of this program are the staff of the Guidance Center, I occasionally spend time going to their offices to explain the progress of the program, fix their printer or engage in short chat.
+During the process, I got to meet new friends, the same as from Cashier, Registrar, Grade School, Library and the RVM sisters.

 Among the most memorable times I had at UIC Computer Center are:

-a.
-Brendon’s jokes.
-Believe it or not, this is the one I miss the most.
-Whether it’s towards Ate Jovy, Comp Sci teacher Liza Ruth F., or with the laboratory folks Albert B, and Jerry T, we could never get enough of Brendon’s antics.
-Notable ones I can remember: You killed my teacher!, a common story plot of a kung fu film where protege plots revenge on gangsters over the death of his teacher. b) Brendon’s father asking the family to close their eyes while saying graces before meals: Lord, please open our eyes.
+This is the part of life at the Computer Center I miss the most.
+Whether it’s towards Ate Jovy, Comp Sci teacher Liza Ruth Faune, or with the laboratory folks Albert Burgos, and Jerry Tuston, we could never get enough of Brendon’s antics.
+Notable ones I can remember: a) You killed my teacher!, a common story plot of a kung fu film where protege plots revenge on gangsters over the death of his teacher. b) Brendon’s father asking the family to close their eyes while saying graces before meals: Lord, please open our eyes.

-c.
-Meeting new friends.
 Just the same as described above, being the all-around technician in the whole university is bound to get rewarded with new friends.
 It also built my confidence in meeting people, which was useful in fighting stage fright I encounter once in a while during my Computer Science classes.
-With these friends at work, I rarely get out of place during gatherings like acquaintance parties, Christmas parties, NTP meetings and casual encounters at the corridor.
+With these friends at work, I rarely get out of place during gatherings like acquaintance parties, Christmas parties, NTP meetings and casual encounters in the corridor.

-d.
-Teachers Day.
 When Engr Jun Jayme. joined the Computer Center, the rest of us were bound to embarrass ourselves during events where we are expected to showcase our talents.
 As a talented dancer, he prodded us to join him onstage.
-One unforgettable experience was when Michael, Brendon, Jonathan and Jun danced to the tune of Time After Time by Inoj.
+One unforgettable experience was when Michael, Brendon, Jonathan Tuburan, and Jun danced to the tune of Time After Time by Inoj.

-e.
-Comcen outings.
 Not only we go out as part of non-teaching personnel, but Sir Randy — often known as Bossing — organizes the team for a quick break during summer.
 We usually spend overnight at a beach resort not necessarily to swim but to deliberate on things I thought were not even necessary.
-(To this day, I still fail to see the importance of revising a group’s mission and vision every year.)
+(To this day, I still fail to see the importance of being reminded about an organization’s mission and vision every year.)
 But other than that, it’s great to be out of the office for a change.

-f.
-Starcraft sessions Richard B and Jerry F, who joined Comcen a year after us to fill the void left by Edison and Pie, were even more casual and light-hearted jokes became a more prevalent topic during meetings.
-It was during their time that I was hooked to Starcraft for the first time.
-Day time or night time, we conspired to play the game during lunch breaks, after office hours, and even stayed almost midnight to finish a session.
-Brendon, Michael, Jonathan and I were hooked to the game.
+Richard Camelo Base and Jerry Flores, who joined Comcen a year after us to fill the void left by Edison and Pie, were even more casual and light-hearted jokes became a more prevalent topic during meetings.
+It was during their time that I was hooked to StarCraft for the first time.
+Day time or night time, we conspired to play the game during lunch breaks, after office hours and even stayed almost midnight to finish a session.
+Brendon, Michael, Jonathan and I eventually joined alliances and teamed up to play.

-g.
-Learning experience.
 Needless to say, my stay at UIC Computer Center was a great learning experience.
-It was like extending my five year Computer Engineering career with three more.
+It was like extending my five-year Computer Engineering career with three more.
 Although I didn’t get to focus on one specialty nor finish the TBI program, I got out of the door more confident to talk about my skills — at least until I realized I have a lot more to learn.
 Connecting BNC cables for enrollment, building my first website, running a Novell Netware network structure, fixing and assembling computers for the computer laboratory, Norton Commander and Windows 95 were among those I learned in addition to my daily tasks.